zencart/documentation/content/user/shipping/zones.md

 ---
 title: Zones Setup
-description: Zen Cart Zones Setup
+description: How to price shipping by destination zone
 category: shipping
 weight: 10
 ---

 By default, the module comes with support for 3 zones.
-This can be easily altered with a coding change by editing the Zones Shipping Module file (If you make this change and your Zones module is already installed/active, you'll need to record your settings, then click Remove, then click Install, and re-enter all your settings.
+This can be easily altered with a coding change by editing the Zones Shipping Module file (If you make this change and your Zones module is already installed/active, you'll need to record your settings, click Remove, click Install, and re-enter all your settings.
 Otherwise your change will have peculiar visual side-effects).

 `includes/modules/shipping/zones.php`